 The HBS Post-Interview Reflection is a distinctive element of the Harvard MBA evaluation process, and you’ll have just 24 hours to submit it the Admissions Committee after your interview.

 At first blush, this might feel like a timed test version of the HBS essay (‘what more would you like us to know as we consider your candidacy?’).
 Instead, think of it as a final opportunity to set yourself apart as the thoughtful, incisive human that you are.

-As I wrote earlier this week in my post, Ace the HBS Interview: An Insider’s Advice, I can affirm that no one gets an invitation to interview that doesn’t have a really solid chance of being admitted.
+As I wrote in my related post, Ace the HBS Interview: An Insider’s Advice, I can affirm that no one gets an invitation to interview that doesn’t have a really solid chance of being admitted.
 Yet the reality at ultra-competitive HBS is that you can have a flawless interview and still not land a place in its incoming class.
 That’s why leveraging its “Post-Interview Reflection” to your advantage is imperative.

-The interview is your opportunity to let your personality and charisma shine through – traits which are difficult if not impossible to correctly discern from an application form or essay.
+The interview is your opportunity to let your personality and charisma shine through – traits that are difficult if not impossible to correctly discern from an application form or essay.
 It is also the opportunity for the committee to see how you handle pressure, and being put on the spot, which is something that will happen in case discussions in the HBS classroom.
 But your work isn’t over when you walk out the door.